PostHog/posthog.com/contents/blog/hiring-managers.md

 If we are hiring someone internal, it'll be a matter of talking to the person and the team around them to get a sense of if we can change their role - from a skills and desire perspective.

-If we are hiring externally - we should aim to hire lots of potential managers into individual contributor roles at first, and get them to work on challenging technical projects
+If we are hiring externally - we should aim to hire lots of potential managers into individual contributor roles at first, and get them to work on challenging technical projects.
+In general, we aim to have lots of people like this all the time so it's easy to add more teams as we build more products.
+Often this is ex CTOs or technical founders who have lead teams but just love to code.

 ## Don't treat managers as superior